xinchen0618/go-demo/readme.md

 #### 指南

-RESTful参考 <a href="https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api" target="_blank">Best Practices for Designing a Pragmatic RESTful API</a>
+<a href="https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api" target="_blank">Best Practices for Designing a Pragmatic RESTful API</a>

 #### 流程